Cosmetics giant Coty replaces CEO, chairman

-(Reuters) - Coty Inc (COTY.N) replaced its chief executive officer and chairman on Monday, days after the cosmetics giant spooked investors by saying it was grappling with a supply chain issues that could hurt its performance this fiscal year.
+(Reuters) - Coty Inc (COTY.N) replaced its chief executive officer and chairman on Monday, days after the cosmetics giant spooked investors by saying it was grappling with supply chain issues that could hurt its performance this fiscal year.

 Camillo Pane is stepping down as Coty’s CEO due to family reasons and will be replaced by Pierre Laubies, the former CEO of Dutch coffee firm Jacobs Douwe Egberts (JDE), Coty said.